jasonmccampbell/spraycc/README.md

 libraries, if only because setting everything up is pain.

 And there is a second reason: lack of high-level async support.
-I originally wrote this project in Rust using the Metal I/O ([MIO](https://crates.io/crates/mio)) crate for low-level asychronous I/O, which is at roughtly the same level of abstraction as Boost's ASIO library.
+I originally wrote this project in Rust using the Metal I/O ([MIO](https://crates.io/crates/mio)) crate for low-level asynchronous I/O, which is at roughly the same level of abstraction as Boost's ASIO library.
 This meant writing the state machines for all of the communication by hand, which quickly became unproductive when I would get only an hour to work on it once, maybe twice, in a week.